irhum/LFADS/README.md

     * Uses dropout on the input, and on the encoded sequence data (before conversion to mean/stddev)

 * Synthetic data generation tools for the Chaotic RNN used in the supplement [here](https://static-content.springer.com/esm/art%3A10.1038%2Fs41592-018-0109-9/MediaObjects/41592_2018_109_MOESM1_ESM.pdf)
-    * A (very early, but working) example showing the autonomous LFADS being trained on this data is in `experiments/autonomous.ipynb`
+    * A working example showing the autonomous LFADS being trained on this data is in `experiments/autonomous.ipynb`
 ### What's in progress
 * The *inferred-input* LFADS model has yet to be built
     * That includes its corresponding AR1 autoregressive KL prior